 The Tour Of The Glens

-This year the Tour of the Glens takes place on the traditional date of 06 May 2018
+This year the Tour of the Glens takes place on Sunday, May 19th 2019

 The Tour Of The Glens is one of the toughest events on the Cycling Ireland calendar and incorporates many tough climbs through the scenic Antrim Glens.
-For the first time ever, there are three distances on offer; 200km (starting from Loughside Recreation Centre, Shore Road, Belfast), 150km (starting from Cushendall Sailing and Boating Club, Cushendall) and 100km (starting from Cushendall Sailing and Boating Club, Cushendall).
+For the second time, there are three distances on offer; 200km (starting from Loughside Recreation Centre, Shore Road, Belfast), 150km (starting from Cushendall Sailing and Boating Club, Cushendall) and 100km (starting from Cushendall Sailing and Boating Club, Cushendall).
 All are challenging, but extremely rewarding.
-With the Gran Fondo now absent from the cycling calendar, this is the perfect event to challenge yourself and set you up well for the rest of the summer!
+If you're aiming for the Wicklow 200 just a few weeks after, or another big ride, this is the perfect opportunity to test your fitness ahead of the big day!

 Don't forget to join our Strava group!

-200km route: Early online entry fee is £25with on-the-day entries at£30 dependant on allocated entries not being filled.
+200km route: Earlybird online entry fee is £25; this increases to £30 after March 1st, with on-the day entries at £35 dependant on allocated entries not being filled.
 Start and finish is at the Loughside Recreation Centre on the Shore Road, from 07.00-07.45 on the morning of the event.
 Roll out at 8am sharp.

 There will be coffee and scones at Loughside after sign on in the morning.
 Water and food stops will be available at Glenarm and at the Big Collin, just before Ballyclare on the homeward leg.